-If you are mowing a large piece of property week after week with nothing but a push mower at your side, you probably dream of having the best riding lawn mower someday.
+If you are mowing a large piece of property week after week with nothing but a push mower, you probably dream of having the best riding lawn mower someday.

-Just think of it, you can sit back and relax while you sit on top of a machine that does all the hard work for you, giving you a perfect lawn.
+You can sit back and relax while you sit on top of a reliable machine that does all the hard work for you, giving you a perfectly-cut lawn.

 Table of Contents

 Best Riding Lawn Mower

 There are some things to consider, such as turning radius, cutting deck, rear engine models, fuel capacity, fuel consumption, height positions, and additional features such as power steering.

 Consider also if you have a large lawn, tight spaces, flat terrain, or uneven terrain.